Our students are our best ambassadors

 Our Student Ambassadors play a key role at University College Birmingham, assisting the Marketing, International and Admissions department at open days and applicant days, our tours, summer residentials, visits by schools and colleges and many other events.

-The Student Ambassador scheme provides opportunities for flexible, part-time work that will fit around your studies whilst you enhance your CV, broaden your skills and boost your employment prospects – plus, you get paid £8.21 per hour plus holiday pay.
+The Student Ambassador scheme provides opportunities for flexible, part-time work that will fit around your studies whilst you enhance your CV, broaden your skills and boost your employment prospects – plus, you get paid £9.20 per hour.

 It is a really good job as it builds your people skills and boosts your confidence because of the volume of people you speak to.
 It is also good because you are not committed to any hours and can sign up to any events that suit you and your timetable.